Why study liberal arts and sciences?

 Will my classes transfer?

 Parkland College classes with an even middle digit (such as ENG 101, MAT 128, and BIO 141) are accepted for transfer as general education classes, major courses, or electives as determined by the transfer institution.
+LAS 188 will fulfill the Humanities and Fine Arts general education requirement at Illinois public universities, and also fulfills the University of Illinois U.S. Minority Cultures requirement.

 For more information about transferring, speak with an academic advisor and visit the Parkland Course Matrix.